 From there it is all downhill until you reach your ultimate destination – and that’s exactly how you get to Hierve el Agua from Oaxaca City!

-Visit Hierve el Agua
+What to See at Hierve el Agua

 Now that we’ve covered how to get to Hierve el Agua, let’s take a look at the petrified waterfalls theselves.